HachiroSan/PyInk-NLP/README.md

-# PyInk NLP-Based Spelling Corrector [Proof-of-Concept]
+# PyInk: NLP-Based Spelling Corrector
-#### Built with PyQT6 and PyDracula Framework
+#### Created with PyQT6 and PyDracula Framework

-PyInk reflects my passion for Artificial Intelligence, nurtured during my AI coursework.
-This project serves a dual purpose: demonstrating a solid grasp of NLP concepts and delivering practical value.
-In the realm of written communication, spelling errors are all too common.
-While traditional spell-checkers provide basic fixes, they struggle with the complexities of language.
-This issue intrigued me and prompted me to explore NLP techniques, leading to the creation of PyInk—a more advanced tool for spelling correction.
+PyInk reflects my interest in Artificial Intelligence developed through my AI coursework.
+This project has a dual purpose: to show my understanding of NLP concepts and to be practically useful.
+Spelling mistakes are common in writing.
+Regular spell-checkers fix simple errors but struggle with complex language.
+This challenge intrigued me, and it pushed me to explore NLP techniques, resulting in PyInk—a smarter tool for fixing spelling.

 ## Motivation

-My drive to develop PyInk arose from a desire to bridge theory and practice in AI.
-PyInk not only deepened my understanding of NLP but also aimed to help users improve their written communication.
-The limitations of standard spell-checkers highlighted the need for a smarter solution.
+I wanted to connect AI theory with real-world use.
+PyInk helped me learn more about NLP and aimed to make writing better for people.
+Traditional spell-checkers have limits, and I wanted to build a better solution.

-## Key Objectives
+## Goals

-- **NLP Integration:** PyInk is built on NLP principles, applied to spelling correction.
+- **Using NLP:** PyInk uses NLP ideas to fix spelling.
-- **Accurate Fixes:** Moving beyond simple checks, PyInk aims to understand language nuances for precise corrections.
+- **Better Fixes:** Beyond basic checks, PyInk tries to understand language for better corrections.
-- **User-Friendly:** Created using PyQT6 and adorned with the pleasing PyDracula theme, PyInk prioritizes user experience.
+- **User-Friendly:** Made with PyQT6 and styled with PyDracula, PyInk is easy to use.
-- **Real-World Impact:** PyInk is more than academia—it's about enhancing communication in the AI era.

-While PyInk doesn't yet understand context, it's a step towards smarter communication.
-Through this project, I contribute to AI-driven language tools while refining my AI and software development skills.
-PyInk embodies my AI journey, showcasing my commitment to innovative and practical AI applications.
+Though PyInk doesn't fully get context yet, it's a step toward smarter communication.
+With this project, I learned about NLP and got better at making software.
+PyInk shows how AI can help people write better in practical ways.

 ![image](https://github.com/HachiroSan/PyInk-NLP/assets/20576651/b9e39f14-229e-4411-8166-cbd7797fb379)